Rahulchinki/crudcrud/README.md

   Reporting: Generates detailed HTML reports post test execution. genearted in target/karate-reports/karate-summary.html

-  Can be integrated to CID pipe line using mvn clean test in build steps
+  Can be integrated to CICD pipe line using mvn clean test in build steps

 **  How to run ?**